-When we refer to 'you' or 'your business' in these instructions, we are referring either to you as a business entity (the company) that conducts a business, or to you as the tax agent or public officer responsible for completing the tax return.
+When we say 'you' or 'your business' in these instructions, we mean either you as a business entity (the company) that conducts a business, or you as the tax agent or public officer responsible for completing the tax return.

 This publication is not a guide to income tax law.
 Ask for help from the Australian Taxation Office (ATO) or a recognised tax adviser if you feel that this publication does not fully cover your circumstances.